The neutrino flavor oscillations in the static and spherically symmetric black-hole-like wormholes: Numerical Results

 \section{Numerical Results}

 For the sake of elucidating the neutrino oscillation around the Damour-Solodukhin source quantitatively, it is necessary to acquire a better understanding of the lensing probabilities from Eq.(\ref{Pab_lens}).
-The Figure 1 illustrates that a neutrino source ($S$), the shifted Schwarzschild black hole as a gravitational source and a plane-based detector ($D$) comprise a system [22, 53].
+The Fig.\ref{fig:diagram} illustrates that a neutrino source ($S$), the shifted Schwarzschild black hole as a gravitational source and a plane-based detector ($D$) comprise a system \cite{damour2007wormholes,swami2020signature}.
 The wormhole is located at the coordinate system's origin in the $(x,y)$ coordinate system, and the physical distances $r_S$ and $r_D$ separate the neutrino source from the lens and detector respectively.
-It is also feasible to think of the coordinate system $(x',y')$ as the coordinate system $(x,y)$ with rotation angle $\phi$, with $y'=-x\sin\phi+y\cos\phi$ and $x'=x\cos\phi+y\sin\phi$ [53].
+It is also feasible to think of the coordinate system $(x',y')$ as the coordinate system $(x,y)$ with rotation angle $\phi$, with $y'=-x\sin\phi+y\cos\phi$ and $x'=x\cos\phi+y\sin\phi$ \cite{swami2020signature}.
 Remarkably, the three parts of the apparatus are co-linear in the plane when $\phi=0$.
-Referring to Ref.[53], the relationship between the impact parameter $b$ and $\delta$, the deflection angle of the neutrino from its initial route due to the Damour-Solodukhin wormhole is as follows,
+Referring to Ref.\cite{swami2020signature}, the relationship between the impact parameter $b$ and $\delta$, the deflection angle of the neutrino from its initial route due to the Damour-Solodukhin wormhole is as follows,

-where the detector's location is $(x_D',y_D')$ and $r_H=\frac{2M}{1+\Lambda^2}$ is the event horizon radius.
+where the detector's location is $(x_D',y_D')$ and $r_H=\left(2+\Lambda^2\right)M$ is the event horizon radius.
 Now that we have the identity $\sin\phi = \frac{b}{r_S}$ from Fig.\ref{fig:diagram}, we can rewrite the Eq.(\ref{delta}) as

 We are going to compute the wormhole lensing probability for neutrino oscillation to reveal the $\Lambda$-term effect.
 It is worth comparing our results with those of Schwarzschild black hole from Ref.\cite{swami2020signature} because the Damour-Solodukhin wormhole is just a corrected Schwarzschild black hole \cite{damour2007wormholes}.
-The impact parameters such as $r_S$, $r_H$, and the lensing position $(x_D,y_D)$ can be obtained from Eq.
-(32).
+The impact parameters such as $r_S$, $r_H$, and the lensing position $(x_D,y_D)$ can be obtained from Eq.(\ref{delta}).
+In order to show the influence of the deviation on the conversion probabilities distinctly and the trend of changes clearly, we choose the values of $\Lambda$ to be rather large in the figures below.